LTTakahashi/Real-Time-AI-Powered-Interactive-Art-/README.md

 ---

-## 🚀 Features
+## Features

-- **👋 Hand Tracking & Gestures**: Draw in the air using natural hand movements.
+- **Hand Tracking & Gestures**: Draw in the air using natural hand movements.
-- **🎨 Real-Time Canvas**: Smooth, high-quality drawing with Catmull-Rom spline interpolation.
+- **Real-Time Canvas**: Smooth, high-quality drawing with Catmull-Rom spline interpolation.
-- **✨ AI Style Transfer**: Transform sketches into Photorealistic, Anime, Oil Painting, and more using SDXL-Turbo.
+- **AI Style Transfer**: Transform sketches into Photorealistic, Anime, Oil Painting, and more using SDXL-Turbo.
-- **⚡ High Performance**: 30 FPS tracking, <2s generation, optimized with threading and dirty rectangle rendering.
+- **High Performance**: 30 FPS tracking, <2s generation, optimized with threading and dirty rectangle rendering.
-- **🖥️ Interactive UI**: Complete web interface with webcam streaming, gesture feedback, and calibration.
+- **Interactive UI**: Complete web interface with webcam streaming, gesture feedback, and calibration.

 ---

-## 🛠️ Installation
+##  Installation

 ### Prerequisites
 - Python 3.10 or higher